 Each course stands alone as a unit of study and is not dependent upon prerequisite training.
-Career and Life Development (AH106) is required for students and is taken online.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.
 Medical related courses will meet 5 hours per week on campus and the remaining hours will be completed online.